 University of Bristol

-The University of Bristol is ranked in the top 10 in the UK and 62nd globally (QS 2022) and is linked with an incredible 13 Nobel prize winners.
+The University of Bristol is ranked in the top 10 in the UK and 54th globally (QS World University Rankings 2025) and is linked with an incredible 13 Nobel prize winners.

 University of Warwick

-The University of Warwick is the current University of the Year for Teaching Quality (The Times Good University Guide 2022 rankings) and also a member of the Russell Group.
+The University of Warwick is a former University of the Year for Teaching Quality (Times Good University Guide) and a Russell Group member.

 Imperial College London

-Imperial College London is a public research university in the UK ranked in the world top 10 universities and as the top most international university in the UK.
+Imperial College London is a public research university in the UK ranked among the world's top 10 universities and the most international university in the UK.

 University of Birmingham